 Keeping people safe

-We're committed to preventing the abuse and neglect of vulnerable people in Derbyshire and this page provides information on how and where to report your concerns.
+We're committed to preventing the abuse and neglect of vulnerable people in Derbyshire and provide information on how and where to report your concerns.

 If you've experienced abuse, are currently experiencing it, or suspect someone else is then there are people and organisations that can help.